Deulfi/memo-playlist/README.md

 ![Preview](https://user-images.githubusercontent.com/42466980/236659593-59d6b517-c560-4a2f-b30c-cb8daf7050e2.png)

-This is a fork of [memo](https://github.com/po5/memo) by po5, adding playlist saving functionality while maintaining all original code.
+This is a fork of [memo](https://github.com/po5/memo) by po5, adding playlist saving functionality while maintaining the original code.

 ## New Features
 - Save current playlist as .pls file (compatible with most media players)